sundy1994/Yuxuan-Zhang-Portfolio/README.md

 * Analyzed 1.5 million accident cases using Python and predicted the severity of accidents based on time, location, weather and traffic condition.
 * Visualized the number and severity of accidents cases dynamically on interactive maps with plotly and folium package.
 * Utilized unsupervised machine learning such as Principle Component Analysis (PCA), k-means clustering to reduce dimension and visualize the accident data.
-* Implemented and evaluated machine learning models including Decision Tree, Random Forest model, Naïve Bayes classifier and Logistic Regression and reach a testing accuracy of 89%.
+* Implemented and evaluated machine learning models including Decision Tree, Random Forest model, Naïve Bayes classifier and Logistic Regression and reach a testing accuracy of 89% by stacking several models.

 **Key Words:**  Python, Pandas, Data wrangling, EDA, Data visualization, Machine Learning, Classification